Air Force accepting public comments on environmental assessment

 HILL AIR FORCE BASE, Utah --

-The Air Force has determined that the proposed construction would not have significant impacts on the human environment or any of the environmental resources described in the document.
+The Air Force has determined that the proposed project would not have significant impacts on the human environment or any of the environmental resources described in the document.

-“We welcome and encourage public review and comment on the draft EA,” Briesmaster said.
-“The Air Force will not make a final decision about the project at Hill until after considering input from the public.”
+“We welcome and encourage public review and comment on the draft EA,” Gable said.
+“The Air Force will make a final decision about the project after considering all inputs from the public.”

 The Draft EA is available at: www.hill.af.mil/Portals/58/documents/Environmental/EAWendoverAirspace.pdf.
 A printed copy is also available for review at the West Wendover Branch Library, 590 Camper Drive, West Wendover, Nevada, or by contacting Michael Shane at (801) 586-2551 or firstname.lastname@example.org.
 Comments will be accepted through midnight Oct.
 19.